cosine37/cosgame/README.md

 # Cosgame
 This project features some board games frequently played with my friends.
-This is a **Spring Boot** project with **AngularJS** for Front-End and MongoDB for Database.
+This is a **Spring Boot** project with **AngularJS** and **Bootstrap** for Front-End and MongoDB for Database.
+The corresponding languages are Java, JavaScript, HTML and CSS.
 Right now Cosgame has Dominion and Mafia.

 ## Dominion (partially completed)
 Dominion is a deck-building game.
 The general rules of the game can be seen in the following link: